Research and Creative Interests

 - Media Images

 Danielle K. Kilgo (Ph.D., University of Texas at Austin) is an assistant professor of journalism at The Media School.
-Her research focuses on race, gender and disability issues in visual and digital communication.
+Her research primarily focuses on the entanglement of race, gender and ability issues in visual, digital and social media communication.
 Currently, she concentrates on the international media coverage of social movements, particularly recent protests against violence and racism in the United States.
 Kilgo has studied the influence of framing on audience interpretation, the affective responses to photographs, and the news redistribution practices of social media users.
-Her work appears in academic journals such as the Journal of Communication, Social Media + Society, Mass Communication & Society, Health Communication, and the International Journal of Communication, Journalism Studies, Journalism Practice, Digital Journalism, and Journalism.
+Her work appears in academic journals such as the Journal of Communication, International Journal of Press/Politics, Social Media + Society, Mass Communication & Society, Health Communication, International Journal of Communication, Journalism Studies, Journalism Practice, Digital Journalism, and Journalism.

 She currently teaches courses that merge theory and production, including, Social Media Movements, Social Media + Virality, Visual Communication, Graphic Design, and Content Analysis.
 She serves as the advisor for the Indiana University Student Chapter of the National Association for Black Journalists.
 Kilgo has previously instructed courses related to photography, entrepreneurial journalism, and international reporting.
 Previously, Kilgo worked as a photojournalist and public relations professional.